Zilliqa/scilla-docs/docs/source/scilla-checker.rst

 The Analysis in Detail
 **********************

-The analysis works by continually analyzing the transitions of the contract until no further information is gathered.
+The analysis works by continually analysing the transitions of the contract until no further information is gathered.

 The starting point for the analysis is the incoming message that